 This wonderfully painted building on the island Gozo in Marsalforn makes for a great photo opportunity.
 The exact location: 36 Triq Il-Wied, Iż-Żebbuġ, Malta.

 40. Walk Around in Circles on the Island of Gozo

 We came across this unique piece of art during a seaside walk.
 It’s quite interesting and makes for a cool photo.
-We can’t seem to find any reason behind the creation of it.
+We can’t seem to find any reason behind its creation.
 Its exact location is 36°04’48.9″N 14°14’10.7″E, just to the east of the Billingshurst Cavern.

 41. Bathe in the Narrow Bay of Wied il-Għasri

 The narrow and tiny bay of Wied il-Għasri on the island of Gozo is a haven for those looking for a unique swimming opportunity.

 42. Listen to the Sounds of the Billingshurst Sea Cave

 There’s a staircase that will take you down near the sea cave where you can look inside.
 The most unique aspect of this attraction is the blowholes and the deep howlings sound that resonate from them.
 Also, there are some extremely unique salt pans directly above the cave that makes for an interesting walk.